-For every gene-enhancer association the following annotations are displayed: A general score for the gene-enhancer association (combined score based on all methods, associations supported by two or more methods were defined as elite and annotated accordingly with an asterisk), total score - multiplication of the GeneHancer confidence score and the GeneHancer-gene association score, gene-GeneHancer distance (calculated between the enhancer midpoint and the gene TSS (transcription start site), positive for downstream and negative for upstream), number of genes having a TSS between the gene and the enhancer, and a list of other genes being associated with the enhancer.
-The expanded view also provides method-specific scores for the gene-enhancer association (p-values for eQTLs and co-expression, log(observed/expected) for C-HiC, and distance-inferred probability) and annotation of Topologically Associated Domains (TADs) shared by the GeneHancer and the gene (mined from the ENCODE project).
-A link to a UCSC GeneCards custom track presenting all enhancers within 100kb from the gene is located below the enhancers table.
+For every gene-GeneHancer association the following annotations are displayed: Gene- GeneHancer Score, a general score for the gene-GeneHancer association (combined score based on all methods, associations supported by two or more methods were defined as elite and annotated accordingly with an asterisk), total score - multiplication of the GeneHancer confidence score and the GeneHancer-gene association score, gene-GeneHancer distance (calculated between the GeneHancer midpoint and the gene TSS, positive for downstream and negative for upstream), number of genes having a TSS between the gene and the GeneHancer, and a list of all genes associated with the GeneHancer.
+The expanded view also provides method-specific scores for the gene-GeneHancer association (p-values for eQTLs and co-expression, log(observed/expected) for C-HiC, and distance-inferred probability) and annotation of Topologically Associated Domains (TADs) shared by the GeneHancer and the gene (mined from the ENCODE project).
+A link to a UCSC GeneCards custom track presenting all GeneHancers within 100kb from the gene is located below the GeneHancers table.

 This section provides annotated information of the proteins encoded by GeneCards genes